Ipswich Bay Advisors and Naples Bay Wealth Management Home

 The cost of covering short-tenured employees may be managed by eligibility requirements and vesting.

-With the SEP-IRA, only employees who are at least 21 years old, earn at least $650 in compensation, and have been employed in three of the last five years must be covered.4
+With the SEP-IRA, only employees who are at least 21 years old, earn at least $800 in compensation, and have performed service for you in at least three of the immediately preceding five years can participate in a 401(k) plan.4

 The SIMPLE IRA must cover employees who have earned at least $5,000 in any prior two years and are reasonably expected to earn $5,000 in the current year.5

 The 401(k) and defined benefit plan must cover all employees who are at least 21 years of age.
-These retirement plans are open for employees who have either worked 1,000 hours in the space of one full year or to those who have worked at least 500 hours per year for three consecutive years.
+These retirement plans are open for employees who have either worked 1,000 hours in the space of one full year or to those who have worked at least 500 hours per year for two consecutive years.6,7

 Vesting is immediate on all contributions to the SEP-IRA, SIMPLE IRA and 401(k) employee deferrals, while a vesting schedule may apply to 401(k) employer contributions and defined benefits.